alexandreatlima/spicy-avocado-server/README.md

 - Improve visual success or failure feedback to the user using a React Hot Tost
 - Integration with Cloudnary
+- Create an environment with Docker
+- Add documentation with instructions on how to run the project

 ## 💻 About the app: